-A user-friendly, semantically accurate URL makes it easy to present information about what a landing page is, even if its title is hidden.
-It also provides visitors with an improved user interface, since after looking at the description and clicking on the link, they immediately know what to do.
+A user-friendly, semantically accurate URL makes it easy to present information about a landing page, even if its title is hidden.
+It also provides visitors with an improved user interface since they immediately know what to do after looking at the description and clicking on the link.

 Note that Google is increasingly replacing the URL in the search results snippet area with the domain name and breadcrumb trail.
 This often happens when searching via mobile devices.

-The main website mirror (with or without the www prefix) must be defined, as well as a 301 redirect from a non-main site mirror to the main one must be implemented.
+The main website mirror (with or without the www prefix) must be defined, and a 301 redirect from a non-main site mirror to the main one must be implemented.